yahyazuher/AI-Liver-Disease-Diagnosis-System/docs/FattyLiver_Model.md

 # Fatty Liver Diagnosis Model (NAFLD)

 This section is dedicated to the detection of **Non-Alcoholic Fatty Liver Disease (NAFLD)**.
 The model distinguishes between general hyperlipidemia (high blood fats) and actual liver injury caused by hepatic steatosis.
-It bridges biochemical laboratory data with advanced clinical logic using the **XGBoost** algorithm, stored as `FattyLiver_Model.pkl`.
+It bridges biochemical laboratory data with advanced clinical logic using the **XGBoost** algorithm, stored as `fatty_liver_model.pkl`.

 ---